 - Place one tablet into the dishwasher soap dispenser.
 I put them into the large section that the lid closes over.

 The Hippy Homemaker's Citrishine

-Lemishine is a product that I see everyone with hard water and homemade dishwasher soap, using to help with the white film that ends up showing up all over their glasses.
+Lemishine is a product that I see everyone with hard water and homemade dishwasher soap used to help with the white film that ends up showing up all over their glasses.
 The main ingredient in Lemishine is citric acid, but they don't tell you what else is included (only that it's “all natural”).
 I don't know about you, but I am trying to be more mindful of the products that I am using in our household, and not knowing what exactly is in a product is the reason why I make my own products as much as possible.
 My version is called Citrishine!
-Like I just pointed out, I have no clue what else is in Lemishine, so I had to make my own recipe up (I am not claiming this to be the Lemishine recipe).

 - 1 cup citric acid

-- 2 cup salt (kosher or rock salt work great, but do not use Epsom salt as it will further harden your water and make your soap less effective.)
+- 2 cup salt (do not use Epsom salt as it will further harden your water and make your soap less effective.)

 - a re-purposed spice container

 - Combine powdered ingredients into the spice container and sprinkle into the dishwasher container that you aren't putting the tablets in.
 In my dishwasher, it goes into the small spot to the right of the area that I put the dishwasher tablet in.
 If you do not have this extra spot in your dishwasher, you can sprinkle the Citrishine onto the bottom of the dishwasher.